Hierarchical Non-Archimedean Stability of Finite Discrete Dynamical Systems: A Variational Theory over Coordinate Orderings: Mathematical Preliminaries

-\begin{remark}[Terminology] In the discrete-dynamics and Boolean-network literature, configurations $a$ with $f(a)=a$ are often called ``attractors'' or ``stable states.''
-We reserve \emph{fixed point} for that combinatorial notion and use \emph{attracting}/\emph{repelling}/\emph{indifferent} exclusively for the multiplier classification above. \end{remark} The ball-level analogue (contracting/expanding/isometric) is introduced in Definition~\ref{def:quasi_dynamics}.
+\begin{remark}[Terminology: Fixed points vs.\ ``attractors'' in the literature] In discrete dynamics and in Boolean or directed-network models (Section~\ref{sec:discrete_model}), configurations $a$ with $f(a) = a$ are often called \emph{attractors} or \emph{stable states}.
+Here we reserve \emph{fixed point} for that combinatorial notion and \emph{attracting}, \emph{repelling}, and \emph{indifferent} for the classification by the multiplier $|\phi'(x)|_p$ in $\mathbb{C}_p$ (as above).
+The distinction between fixed points and their classification at the ball level is discussed in Section~\ref{subsec:quasi_dynamics} once the relevant notions are introduced. \end{remark}

 \begin{proposition}[Theorem 4.18 in \cite{benedetto2019dynamics}] Let $U = \DCP_r(a)$ and $\phi \in \C_p(z)$ with $\phi(U)$ a disk. \begin{itemize} \item[(a)] If $\phi(U) \subsetneq U$, there is a unique attracting fixed point in $U$.
-(In $p$-adic dynamics this strict inclusion plays the role of a contraction: it implies that iterates converge to the fixed point; no separate metric contraction hypothesis is required.) \item[(b)] If $\phi(U) \supsetneq U$ and $\phi$ has Weierstrass degree 1 on $U$, then $\phi$ is one-to-one on $U$ and there is a unique repelling fixed point in $U$ (see~\cite[Theorem 3.13]{benedetto2019dynamics}). \item[(c)] If $\phi: U \to U$ is bijective, any fixed points in $U$ are indifferent. \end{itemize} \end{proposition} The ball-level analogue of this classification is given in Definition~\ref{def:quasi_dynamics} (Section~\ref{subsec:quasi_dynamics}).
+(In $p$-adic dynamics this strict inclusion plays the role of a contraction: it implies that iterates converge to the fixed point; no separate metric contraction hypothesis is required.) \item[(b)] If $\phi(U) \supsetneq U$ and $\phi$ is injective on $U$\footnote{This is the injectivity hypothesis of~\cite[Theorem~4.18]{benedetto2019dynamics}.}, there is a unique repelling fixed point in $U$. \item[(c)] If $\phi: U \to U$ is bijective, any fixed points in $U$ are indifferent. \end{itemize} The ball-level analogue of this classification is given in Definition~\ref{def:quasi_dynamics} (Section~\ref{subsec:quasi_dynamics}). \end{proposition}